CrossTheRoadElec/Phoenix6-Documentation/source/docs/api-reference/api-usage/status-signals.rst

          // slow down supply voltage reporting to 10 Hz supplyVoltageSignal.SetUpdateFrequency(10_Hz);
+         // speed up position and velocity reporting to 200 Hz BaseStatusSignal::SetUpdateFrequencyForAll(200_Hz, positionSignal, velocitySignal);

-.. important:: Currently in Phoenix 6, when different status signal frequencies are specified for signals that share a status frame, the last specified frequency is applied to the status frame.
-As a result, users should apply the slowest status frame frequencies first and the fastest frequencies last.
+When different update frequencies are specified for signals that share a status frame, the highest update frequency of all the relevant signals will be applied to the entire frame.
+Users can get a signal's applied update frequency using the ``getAppliedUpdateFrequency()`` method.

 Timestamps
 ^^^^^^^^^^